nicokruger/inmytree.co.za/app/blog/bring-your-on-prem-data-to-cloud/index.md

 process.
 You do *not* change anything on the AWS console.
 No alarms are added or modified there.

+## Why Step Functions?

+The two main reasons we settled on using Step Functions are:

+  - For observability purposes.
+If there is a problem during data fetching, it is possible to alarm on this failure as well.
+Additionally, you can go back end review past executions to why they failed.
+  - To block concurrent executions to the same customer.
+If for whatever reason, the database is taking a long time to execute any of your queries, we immediately fail the following execution so as to not start any more queries.

+The combination of these two reasons have proven to be invaluable in terms of false positives and trust in the alarms.
+When a state machine fails, that also produces a CloudWatch metric which you can alarm on.
+We then use Composite Alarms to only fire actual alarms when the Data Loading alarm is not active.

+This allows us to get one alarm if there are any database / VPN issues, instead of 10's of alarms all firing at the same time.

 ## Prerequisities

 - VPC setup in your AWS account(s) that can connect to your on-premise databases.